Properties and Characterisations of Cofree Cartesian Differential Categories: Cartesian Differential Categories

 \begin{example} \normalfont To highlight the difference between $\mathsf{D}^n$ and $\partial^n$, let us work out a basic example.
 Consider the polynomial function $p(x) = x^2$.
 Then $\mathsf{D}$ will differentiate all variables, while $\partial$ will only differentiate the first variable:

 In general, on polynomials, $\mathsf{D}$ will never ``stop'', while $\partial$ will eventually hit zero. \end{example}

 The higher order total derivative $\mathsf{D}^n$ and the higher order partial derivative $\partial^n$ can actually be defined from one another \cite[Lemma 3.2]{garner2020cartesian}.
-Indeed, $\mathsf{D}^n[f]$ is, in fact, a sum of $\partial^{k}[f]$, for $1 \leq k \leq n$, while $\partial^n[f]$ can be defined by inputting zeroes in the appropriate arguments of $\mathsf{D}^n[f]$.
-While they are ``interchangeable,'' we will tell the story of this paper using the higher order partial derivatives $\partial^n$, for the reasons we will explain below.
+Indeed, $\partial^n[f]$ can be defined by inputting zeroes in the appropriate arguments of $\mathsf{D}^n[f]$, while $\mathsf{D}^n[f]$ can be expressed as a sum of the $\partial^{k}[f]$, for $1 \leq k \leq n$.
+While they are ``interchangeable'', we will tell the story of this paper using the higher order partial derivatives $\partial^n$, for reasons we explain below.